Things to do in the Algarve, Portugal

 For those more adventurous folk amongst you, you can also access Ponta da Piedade by sea, exploring its hidden grottos and archways by kayak or boat.
 All of these activities can be booked along Lagos’ marina and leave from either the marina or a nearby beach.

-Suggested Places to Eat in Lagos
+Where to Eat in Lagos, Algarve

 The Garden is a bohemian paradise, located in an overgrown garden full of vintage trinkets and mismatched chairs.
 Offering excellently priced dishes (fresh fish and a beer for just 10 euros), this is the ideal location for those looking for a lazy and relaxed meal.